JNRowe/river-configs/sections/layout.rst

 .. note::

-    This reflects — what is at this point — my *decades* old tradition of defaulting to fullscreen on even tags.
-It doesn't really make sense, but I'm quite accustomed to it.
+    This reflects — what is at this point — my decades-old tradition of defaulting to fullscreen on even tags.
+While it may not make sense, it is a deeply ingrained habit.

 .. spelling:word-list::